 BRIDGE Project -Building Resources in Democracy, Governance & Elections

-Since its creation in 2002, the BRIDGE Project has become the most comprehensive professional development course in election administration.
-Born from a partnership between the United Nations (EAD and UNDP) in collaboration with the International Institute of Democracy and Electoral Assistance, the Australian Electoral Commission, and the International Foundation for Electoral Systems, the project has been developed by electoral administrators themselves - people with wide experience of elections in many different countries and contexts.
+Since its creation in 1999, the BRIDGE Project has become the most comprehensive professional development course in election administration.
+Born from a partnership between the United Nations (EAD and UNDP) and the International Institute for Democracy and Electoral Assistance, the Australian Electoral Commission, and the International Foundation for Electoral Systems, the project has been developed by electoral administrators themselves and people with wide experience on elections in many different countries and contexts.

 BRIDGE workshops are included in many electoral assistance projects and missions to develop the capacity of electoral authorities and other stakeholders.